AppsFlyerKnowledge/devhub/docs/guides/sdks/android-sdk/android_release_notes_md.md

 #### Changed Features

-- Internal updates for url structure used by Privacy Sandbox Attribution API.
+- Internal updates for the url structure used by Privacy Sandbox Attribution API.

 ## Version 6.15.1